xidongdxi/Dunnett-heteroscedasticity/README.md

-R code for "Multiplicity adjustments for the Dunnett procedure under heteroscedasticity"
+Supplementary materials for "Multiplicity adjustments for the Dunnett procedure under heteroscedasticity"